Sample from the Novel:

 The men unsaddle the horses and stand at the doorway, nostrils flaring wide to breathe in the air our people have enjoyed for thousands of years.
 The women make final arrangements of putting out the plates and pouring the tea.
 The biggest and loudest woman of our village takes pride in her role as she calls the men, who rush to wash their hands of gunpowder stains and horse dander.
 They gather around the fire to exchange stories of the day’s combat and struggle.
 They are all my kin, so they have not forgotten about me but certainly do not think of me.
 I stay in a much smaller house, colorless save for a collection of worn rectangular prayer rugs that give me just enough space to sit and sleep.

 “Yes, you know me.
 I’m always able to eat.”

 “I will bring some yogurt and bread, then.”
-She slowly opens the door flaps of my tent.
-I hear her steps getting farther from my yurt and stomping into the kitchen tent nearby.
+She slowly opens the door flaps of my house.
+I hear her steps getting farther from my house and stomping into the kitchen shed nearby.
 I strain to hear the comments of the other women when she arrives.
 I want to know what will they say about my unborn baby and me.
 Actually, I have heard their comments all before.